redis/docs/content/commands/ft.info/index.md

 | `average_cycle_time_ms` | The average time in milliseconds for each garbage collection cycle.
 The value `nan` indicates that the average cycle time is not available. |
 | `last_run_time_ms` | The time in milliseconds taken by the last garbage collection run. |

-The next two GC-related fields are relevant in scenarios where simultaneous changes occurred in the same memory area by both the parent process and the child process, resulting in the parent discarding these changes.
+The next two GC-related fields are relevant in scenarios where simultaneous changes occurred in the same memory area for both the parent process and the child process, resulting in the parent discarding these changes.

 | Statistic | Definition |
 |:---       |:---        |